Your San Jose Employment Attorney Can Tell You Whether You Were Wrongfully Terminated

 An employer might enter into a written contract with an employee that spells out the conditions and terms of employment.
 In that case, the written contract will override the doctrine of employment at will.
 Similarly, an oral agreement, while more difficult to prove, will also supersede the doctrine.
 If an employer hands out any sort of documentation that outlines company policies regarding employment and termination, this may constitute an employment contract.

 Employees may not realize that an employer’s conduct may be considered wrongful termination according to the law.
 In other words, if an employer’s behavior is intolerable to a level that causes an employee to quit, it may be considered constructive discharge.
 Essentially, the employer has forced the employee to leave, which is a form of termination.

 There is a good deal of grey area when it comes to employment law and wrongful termination.
 An employment attorney can sit down with you, listen to your employment case and determine whether or not you may have been wrongfully terminated.
-To speak with an employment attorney about your case, please call Costanzo Law Firm at 408-993-8493
+To speak with an employment attorney about your case, please call Costanzo Law Firm, APC at 408-993-8493